 She co-founded, with Peter Soros, in 2002 the Elizabeth Longford Prize for Historical Biography, commemorating her grandmother, which she chairs.

-Flora has been, since 2011, on the Wadham College Development Council.
+Flora has been, since 2011, on the Wadham College, Oxford, Development Council.

 Since 2014, she has also been a judge for the Gilder Lehrman Prize for Military History at the New-York Historical Society, formerly the Guggenheim Lehrman Prize in Military History.